-Child rights - a subset of human rights that apply to people under 18 years of age and are set out in the most widely ratified UN human rights treaty, the UN Convention on the Rights of the Child (CRC).
-The four general principles of the CRC are non-discrimination, the best interests of the child, the right to survival and development, and the right to be heard.
+Child rights - are a subset of human rights that apply to people under-18 years of age and are set out in the most widely ratified UN human rights treaty, the UN Convention on the Rights of the Child (CRC).
+The four general principles of the CRC are non-discrimination, primary consideration of the best interests of the child, children's right to life, survival and development, and children's right to express their views and have them taken seriously in accordance with the age and maturity of the child and their right to participate in matters affecting them.